Avenue Road, Toronto: Name

 The thoroughfare's name sounds tautological or self-contradictory from a North American perspective, where avenue is one of the most common generic designations for street names; Robert Fulford once wrote that it "sounded like an identity crisis with pavement".
 However, Avenue Road is a common street name elsewhere in the English-speaking world, notably Avenue Road, Bangalore, and in London, where at least 40 streets bear this name.
 In British English, an avenue is a row of trees, hence Avenue Road denotes a street lined with trees.

 A common urban legend about the origin of the name goes as follows: A team of Scottish surveyors were surveying the old town of York and came to a spot on Bloor Street.
 The leader of the group then pointed north and exclaimed, "Let's 'ave a new road!"

 Public Transit

 Public transit along Avenue Road is provided by the Toronto Transit Commission, on two, formerly three, different bus routes.
 The two main full-service routes are the 13 Avenue Road, and the 61 Avenue Road North, which provide service south and north of Eglinton Avenue respectively.
 The former originates from Eglinton station and takes commuters into downtown, and the latter originates from a bus loop at the northern end (Bombay Avenue) and feeds into Eglinton station.
 There was also an express route, 142 Avenue Road Express, which ran the length of the road, for a direct ride into downtown and the Financial District.
-It ran during rush hours only and required a double fare, however after the pandemic hit it was discontinued, and it is unknown if it will return.
+It ran during rush hours only and required a double fare, however after the pandemic hit, it was permanently discontinued, along with the rest of the Downtown Express routes, according to the TTC's 2024 Annual Service Report.